How many times have you thought to yourself “How amazing would it be to have my face made of chocolate?” Every day, I’m sure! Just me?

 I looked at my lolly and I saw me, as did Rory.
 When I showed it to others they couldn’t see it was me.
 My brother said it looked like Rod Stewart.
 Then it struck me!

 As genius as the process is, it doesn’t do shading, contrast and eyeliner!
 My Lolpop looks like me before I’ve put my make up on.
 It can only work with what’s it is presented with.
 It is genius not miracle!

 At £7 a Lolpop it’s not completely cheap but it is different and unique.
 I’m happy to pay a little bit more for something hand (drill) crafted and high quality.
 I am bored of buying gifts just for the sake of it.
 This is something quirky that would be really appreciated.

 Besides, who wouldn’t want to lick my face?

 Thanks for inviting me along Candy Mechanics!

+If you’re nearby, get yourself along to see it all in action.
 If you can’t get to the pop-up never fear, you can order your Lolpops online here by following the very simple instructions.